alexanderdalesio/webserverfunds/README.md

 # webserverfunds
-For the Fundamentals of Web Servers, part of the Electrical Engineering Technology program at Dawson College
+For the Fundamentals of Web Servers course, part of the Electrical Engineering Technology program at Dawson College